Glossary and definitions

 PostNL views taxes as an important matter for PostNL and its stakeholders.
 As such, a coherent, responsible and compliant approach towards tax is considered an integral part of doing business.

 The death of any person because of an occupational accident.
 An occupational accident is an unexpected and unplanned occurrence, including acts of violence, arising out of or in connection with work activities performed for PostNL.
 It doesn’t matter where the fatal accident has taken place or which person (employee or third party) is a casualty.

 FTEs refer to the total number of hours worked by the headcount divided by the local number of contract hours (e.g. 37 hours per week).

 The meeting of shareholders and other persons entitled to attend meetings.

 The GDPR is an EU regulation (Algemene Verordening Gegevensbescherming - AGV in Dutch) aiming to protect all EU citizens from privacy and data breaches in today’s data-driven world.
 More can be found on https://eugdpr.org/the-regulation/

 Global Reporting Initiative (GRI)

 The GRI is a multi-stakeholder process and an independent institution whose mission is to develop and disseminate globally-applicable sustainability reporting guidelines for voluntary use by organisations that report on the economic, environmental and social dimensions of their business.

 The GRI incorporates participation of business, accountancy, investment, environmental, human rights and research and labour organisations from around the world.
-The GRI began in 1997 in partnership with the United Nations and became an independent body in 2002.
-It continues to collaborate with the United Nations Environment Programme and works with the United Nations Global Compact.
 For more information, see www.globalreporting.org.

 Greenhouse Gas Protocol